alphamann01/landing-page/README.md

-# landing-page
-landing page project.
+this project will be a landing page maininly using flexbox alignment